Notes on the Geography of Thailand: Chiang Rai

 No holds barred.

-The sign reads that the food here doesn't lead to pregnancy.
-But the context of the joke is no joke at all; neither are the condoms on every table, offered as a very serious suggestion.
+The sign says that the food here doesn't lead to pregnancy.
+But the context of the joke is no joke; neither are the condoms on every table, offered as a very serious suggestion.